Canine Behaviour and Training Instructor’s Diploma– Virtual Course – South Africa

 This course is developed as a foundation course and includes an introduction to problem behaviours and aggression however it is not specialised on this subject.
 Further study in the area of Canine Behaviour would be necessary in order to specialise.

 - You have some practical experience with dogs.

-- You can commit to Saturday sessions over 3 months – see dates below.
+- You can commit to Wednesday sessions over 3 months – see dates and times below.

 - You have additional time to read the subject specific literature and prepare your assignments.